What is found at Library and Archives Canada?

 - Enter keywords: 1) Name of school 2) Type of record (e.g. Nominal roll)

-- If the reference you find is a file from the School Files Series, you can view the file on our website by clicking on the microfilm reel number in the Microform Digitization tool.
+- If the reference is a file from the School Files Series - 1879-1953, you can view by clicking the microfilm reel number in the content list.

 - Not all types of records exist for each school.
 Only some types of records will contain names of students.
 For more information on the types of records produced by the Department of Aboriginal Affairs and Northern Development, and the information they contain, please see Appendix II of Conducting Research on Residential Schools.